 (e) All Certificates surrendered for Transfer and exchange shall be canceled and destroyed by the Certificate Registrar.

 Section 3.05.
 Mutilated, Destroyed, Lost or Stolen Certificates.
-If (i) any mutilated Certificate is surrendered to the Certificate Registrar, or the Owner Trustee receives evidence to its satisfaction of the destruction, loss or theft of any Certificate, and (ii) there is delivered to the Owner Trustee and the Certificate Registrar such security or indemnity as may be required by them to save each of them harmless, then, in the absence of notice to the Owner Trustee or the Certificate Registrar that such Certificate has been acquired by a bona fide purchaser, the Owner Trustee shall execute and deliver, in exchange for or in lieu of any such mutilated, destroyed, lost or stolen Certificate, a replacement Certificate representing the identical beneficial ownership in the Trust or Series, as applicable at which time such mutilated, destroyed, lost or stolen Certificate shall cease to be outstanding.
+If (i) any mutilated Certificate is surrendered to the Certificate Registrar, or the Owner Trustee receives evidence to its satisfaction of the destruction, loss or theft of any Certificate, and (ii) there is delivered to the Owner Trustee and the Certificate Registrar such security or indemnity as may be required by them to save each of them harmless, then, in the absence of notice to the Owner Trustee or the Certificate Registrar that such Certificate has been acquired by a bona fide purchaser, the Owner Trustee shall execute and deliver, in exchange for or in lieu of any such mutilated, destroyed, lost or stolen Certificate, a replacement Certificate representing the identical beneficial ownership in the Trust or Series, as applicable, at which time such mutilated, destroyed, lost or stolen Certificate shall cease to be outstanding.
 Upon the issuance of any replacement Certificate under this Section 3.05, the Owner Trustee may require the payment by the Holder of such Certificate of a sum sufficient to cover any tax or other governmental charge that may be imposed in relation thereto and any other expenses connected therewith.
 Every replacement Certificate issued pursuant to this Section 3.05 in replacement of any mutilated, destroyed, lost or stolen Certificate shall constitute complete and indefeasible evidence of ownership in the Trust or Series, as applicable, as if originally issued, whether or not the destroyed, lost or stolen Certificate shall be found at any time.

 Section 3.06.
 Persons Deemed Certificate Holders.
 The Owner Trustee and the Certificate Registrar may treat the Person in whose name any Certificate is registered as the owner of such Certificate for the purpose of receiving payments pursuant to Section 5.02 hereof and for all other purposes whatsoever.

 Section 3.07.
 Access to List of Certificate Holders= Names and Addresses .
-The Certificate Registrar will furnish to the Owner Trustee (if the Owner Trustee is not the Certificate Registrar) within five Business Days after receipt by the Certificate Registrar of a request therefor from the Owner Trustee, in writing, a list, in such form as the Owner Trustee may reasonably require, of the names and addresses of the Certificate Holder as of the most recent .
+The Certificate Registrar will furnish to the Owner Trustee (if the Owner Trustee is not the Certificate Registrar) within five Business Days after receipt by the Certificate Registrar of a request therefor from the Owner Trustee, in writing, a list, in such form as the Owner Trustee may reasonably require, of the names and addresses of the Certificate Holder as of the most recent Record Date available date.
 If any Certificate Holders (the AApplicants@) applies in writing to the Owner Trustee, and such application states that the Applicant desires to communicate with other Certificate Holders with respect to their rights under this Agreement, then the Owner Trustee, within five Business Days after the receipt of such application, shall afford such Applicant access during normal business hours to the most recent list of Certificate Holders held by the Owner Trustee.
 If such list is as of a date more than ninety (90) days prior to the date of receipt of such Applicant=s request, the Owner Trustee promptly shall request from the Certificate Registrar a current list as provided above, and shall afford such Applicant access to such list promptly upon receipt.
 Every Certificate Holder, by receiving and holding a Certificate, agrees with the Certificate Registrar and the Owner Trustee that neither the Certificate Registrar nor the Owner Trustee shall be held accountable by reason of the disclosure of any such information as to the names and addresses of the Certificate Holders hereunder, regardless of the source from which such information was derived.

 Section 3.08.
 Restrictions on Initial and Subsequent Transfers.